 Clones or young hemp plants may be brought into the state.
 There are no additional requirements.

-Industrial hemp includes varieties of Cannabis sativa that are intended for agricultural and industrial purposes.
+Hemp includes varieties of Cannabis sativa that are intended for agricultural and industrial purposes.
 Industrial hemp is commercially grown in virtually every industrialized country in the world, except the United States.
 The special varieties are grown for their seed and fiber content, as well as byproducts.
 Industrial hemp fiber is used for textiles, rope, paper and building products.
 Hemp seed is used for food, feed and oil.
 Hemp oil is also the basis for pharmaceuticals, cosmetics, inks, lubrication, household detergents, stain removers, varnishes, resins, and paints.
 Industrial hemp may even prove significant in the biofuel industry.

-Industrial Hemp Pilot Program
+Hemp Pilot Program